ada-lyn/ada-lyn.github.io/index.md

 **Analysis of the number of reviews per product**

-We want here to see if there is any trend going on between the total number of reviews on a product and the rating of that product.
+Here, we want to see if there is any trend between the total number of reviews on a product and the rating of that product.
 We decided to only keep products with more than 2 reviews, since it is reasonable to assume that the average rating of products with a small amount of reviews might not be that reliable as an indication of the true quality of the product.

 <p float="left">